 - Written information, either in hardcopy or electronic form, should be clearly marked "confidential";

-- Information is not confidential simply because it is marketed confidential; public information or information otherwise available through non-confidential sources will not be considered confidential, even if claimed to be confidential.
+- Information is not confidential simply because it is marked confidential; public information or information otherwise available through non-confidential sources will not be considered confidential, even if it is claimed to be confidential.
 For example, information that you also publish on your public-facing website is, by definition, not confidential;

 - Verbal communications considered confidential should be limited; in the case where verbal communication is considered confidential, both the provider and receiver should actively acknowledge that the information is considered subject to confidentiality or an NDA;